JetBrains/intellij-plugin-verifier/README.md

     A file that contains patterns of problems that will be reflected in report.
 All other problems will be ignored.
 Applied to short problem description.
     The file must contain lines in form: `<plugin_xml_id_regexp_pattern>:<plugin_version_regexp_pattern>:<problem_description_regexp_pattern>`

+* `-missing-layout-classpath-file`

+    Sets the behavior when a product info layout declares a missing classpath.
+    Available options:
+     - `skip-warn`: skip the entire layout component and log a warning (the default),
+     - `skip-silently`: skip the entire layout component,
+     - `fail`: fail the verification with an error indicating an incorrect IDE,
+     - `ignore`: process the layout component as is

 ## Technical details

 Plugin Verifier uses the following paths for operational purposes: